Birdy-C/MIT-6-837/Result/assignment3/README.md

 # FEATURE

+Add the the original Phong model.

 # BUG

 # TIME
-About 9h to finish the whole task£¨including time for learning, excluding the time to finish the document£©
+About 12h to finish the whole task, including time for learning, excluding the time to finish the document

 # Collaboration